 WHO ARE YOUR FAVORITE AUTHORS?

-Too many to name, but off the top of my head I love Barbara Kingsolver, Alice Hoffman, Sue Monk Kidd, JK Rowling, and Liane Moriarty.
-My new favorite book is Where The Crawdads Sing.
+Too many to name, but off the top of my head I love Barbara Kingsolver, Alice Hoffman, Sue Monk Kidd, Jane Harper, and Liane Moriarty.
+Two of my recent favorite novels are Migrations by Charlotte McConaghy and Remarkably Bright Creatures by Shelby Van Pelt.

 WHAT BOOKS DID YOU LOVE AS A KID?